d2l-ai/d2l-en/chapter_preliminaries/probability.md

-Dividing by the number of tosses gives us the *frequency* of each outcome in our data. note that these frequencies, like the probabilities that they are intended to estimate sum to $1$.
+Dividing by the number of tosses gives us the *frequency* of each outcome in our data.
+Note that these frequencies,
+like the probabilities
+that they are intended
+to estimate, sum to $1$.

 ```{.python .input}
 multinomial(100, fair_probs) / 100